 Also of interest is that Norwich has more people living here who work in computers and math than 95% of the places in the US.

-Norwich is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Norwich is a great place for families with children to consider.
+First of all, many other families with children live here, making Norwich a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Norwich has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Norwich’s overall crime rate is lower than average for the country.

-Being a small city, Norwich does not have a public transit system used by locals to get to and from work.
+Norwich is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Norwich is nearly on par with the US average for all cities of 21.84%: 20.25% of adults 25 and older in Norwich have a bachelor's degree or advanced degree.
+The percentage of adults in Norwich who are college-educated is close to the national average for all communities of 21.84%: 20.25% of the adults in Norwich have a bachelor's degree or advanced degree.

 Norwich is a somewhat ethnically-diverse city.
 The people who call Norwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norwich residents report their race to be White.
 Norwich also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.33% of the city’s residents.
 Important ancestries of people in Norwich include German, English, Irish, Swedish, and Dutch.